 Time for one last meal?
 Dine at one of Singapore’s best for your last night in town.
 Burnt Ends, Mozza, Camp Kilo, Gemmils, The Flying Squirrel, Lucha Loco, Meat Smith and last but not least, Esquina are among the personal favourites.

 Squeeze in one last tourist activity along the Promenade at Marina Bay for the Wonder Full Light Show that would make even Muse green with envy.

 Need an Australian flat white?
-Common Man Roasters, Punch, Sarnies, Ronin Cafe, Group Therapy, Toby’s Estate or Artistry Cafe have got you covered.
+Common Man Roasters, Punch, Sarnies, Ronin Cafe, Group Therapy or Toby’s Estate have got you covered.

 - Roti canai

 - Curry laksa

 - Char siu pork

 - Kaya toast

 - Chilli crab